arlowatts/justdragons/index.md

 ### Hit Points

 Depending on how your game goes, your character (or their enemies) may get hurt.
 A character's vitality is measured by the number of **hit points** they have remaining, ranging between 0 and their constitution score.
 An effect that heals a character cannot increase their hit points past their constitution score, and an effect that harms them cannot drop their hit points below 0.
 If you find yourself with only a few hit points remaining, you should be careful - if you lose them all, you'll die!

+### Spell Points

+Sword and sorcery fantasy is a popular genre for role-playing games.
+So where's the sorcery?
+(For the sword, see [Combat](#combat) below.)
+Each character starts with a number of spell points equal to their creativity score.
+Characters can use spell points to create magical effects, described in [Spellcasting](#spellcasting) below.

+## Playing the Game

+You have your character in front of you and your friends at your side.
+It's time to get into it!

+### Ability Checks

+During a game, your character might face challenges that can't be resolved through role-play alone.
+How will you know if your character is strong enough to break down a door?
+Or perceptive enough to spot the pickpocket that just robbed you?
+In these situations you'll make an ability check with the relevant statistic to see if you succeed.

+First, the game master sets a threshold for the check.
+Then, you roll a 12-sided die and add your relevant statistic to the result.
+Compare that result to the threshold - if it's equal or higher, you succeed!
+You can also apply your skills to an ability check.
+If one of your skills is relevant to the check, you can roll the die twice and choose which result you want to use (usually the higher one).
+If more than one of your skills is relevant, you can still only roll the die twice.
+Sorry, no overlapping skills!